jhumelsine/jhumelsine.github.io/_posts/2025-12-15-prototype.md

 <img src="https://i1.pickpik.com/photos/426/49/136/thumb-favorite-hand-arm-preview.jpg" alt="Thumbs Up" title="Image Source: https://www.pickpik.com/human-right-hand-thumb-sign-favorite-hand-40472" width = "30%" align="right" style="padding: 35px;">

 Prototype is completely different than the other [Creational Design Patterns](https://jhumelsine.github.io/2025/07/18/creational-design-patterns.html).
 If the other creational design patterns are fingers, then Prototype is a thumb.

+The Prototype _Thumb_ is different from the other creational pattern _Fingers_ in that it does not require:
+* A static factory
+* Switch/map of types
+* Centralized creation logic updates
+* Constructor calls in the creation mechanism

 ## Factory, Revisted
 Let's briefly review the basic [Factory](https://jhumelsine.github.io/2023/10/07/factory-design-patterns.html) pattern.
 The client acquires a `Feature` instance without knowing the class type.
 For example when the client acquires a `Feature` instance using the `FeatureFactory` as such: